elie29/store/README.md

 1. **select**: Watch for a value change of a specific key in the store.
 It returns an observable of readonly data. eg. select('author').subscribe(next => console.log(next)).
 1. **watch**: Watch and keep track on store changes.

-N.B.: By default, data passed or retrieved from the store is deep cloned.
-So any manipulation does not affect the store unless we implement another clone strategy.
+N.B.: By default, data passed or retrieved from the store is **NOT** deep cloned.
+So any manipulation of data DOES affect the store unless we implement lodash cloneDeep function which is highly recommended.

 ## Peer Dependencies